 Frequently Asked Questions

-Veterinary Health Care FAQ
+About Our Veterinary Services & Health Care

 Relatively speaking, veterinary care is a great value!
 The cost of veterinary care has risen very little over the last 20 to 30 years, especially when compared to the cost of human health care or almost any other services.
 Veterinary service fees are a reflection of the costs of maintaining suitable facilities, equipment and support personnel to provide the level of care that is expected in animal medicine today.
 Remember, too, the original cost of the animal has no bearing on the cost of veterinary services delivered.
 Annual veterinary care is a cost that should be factored in to the decision to own a pet.